anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 node:has_value ()
 ~~~~~~~~~~~~~~~~~~~

-Return true if the node has a value; otherwise false
+Return true if the node has a value; otherwise false.